Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 Immediate Benefits:

-- Mobility Gains: Joint mobilization provides immediate range improvement
+- Mobility Gains: Joint mobilisation provides immediate range improvement

 - Exercise Maintenance: Exercise therapy maintains and builds on mobility gains